CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-UI-User-Guide/Monitor-Devices/Monitor-Switches.md

 </tr>
 <tr class="even">
 <td>Sensors</td>
 <td>Displays all known sensors on the switch.
 This tab provides a table for each type of sensor.
 Select the sensor type using the filter above the table.
+SFP and QSFP digital optic module data is available when optical diagnostics support is enabled in Cumulus Linux.
+You can configure threshold-based events for the digital optic modules in {{<link url="/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Application-Management/#manage-threshold-crossing-rules" text="Manage Threshold Crossing Rules">}}.
 <ul>
 <li> <strong>Fan</strong>:<ul>
 <li>Hostname: Hostname where the fan sensor resides</li>